For

 can only followEnd For

 . - You can change the syntax of this part.
-See @Option Directive for more information.
+See § Changes in syntax with @Option for more information.

 Instructions